 Ongoing Home Ownership Costs

-- Home Insurance: ~$400 to $3000, every year – Most mortgage lenders require Buyers to have a home insurance policy in place upon the Completion Date.
+- Home Insurance: varies, every year – Most mortgage lenders require Buyers to have a home insurance policy in place upon the Completion Date.
 Regardless, this is something that should be done to ensure you’re protected for unexpected issues or mistakes.
 Shop around for different quotes and ensure any upgrades to the home are covered by the insurance policy.

-- Property Tax: varies, paid twice per year – Every property pays property tax.
+- Property Tax: varies – Every property owner pays property tax.
 The amount will change every year.
+Some mortgage lenders pay the property tax on your behalf and then include the amount in your monthly mortgage cost.

 - Vancouver Empty Homes Tax – Every year you have to declare whether your property is occupied or has been vacant for a period of time.
 If your home is left empty for more than 6 months every year, you’ll be charged the Vancouver Empty Homes Tax.
 For more information: https://vancouver.ca/home-property-development/empty-homes-tax.aspx